APHRC-DSE/Magu-HDSS-ALPHA-Data_to_OMOP-ETL-/README.md

 Penataho can equally be used for ETL

 4. Data Quality Assurance:
-OHDSI library for quality assurance of the CDM 'DataQualityDashboard' was installed and run against the OMOP database resulting in X score
+OHDSI library for quality assurance of the CDM 'DataQualityDashboard' was installed and run against the OMOP database.
+DQD documentation and installation can be found here: https://github.com/OHDSI/DataQualityDashboard

-5. Generating Aggregated (Results tables) data for Atlas using Achilles R library by OHDSI for data characterization tool.
+6. Generating Aggregated (Results tables) data for Atlas using Achilles R library by OHDSI for data characterization tool.
  This is an automated process using codes developed by OHDSI. https://github.com/OHDSI/Achilles

-6. Visualization in Atlas :
+7. Visualization in Atlas :
 Aggregated data(results tables), OMOP tables and vocabulary tables were integrated with Atlas and webAPI

 https://github.com/OHDSI/WebAPI/wiki/CDM-Configuration